AIU Welcomes U.S. Army Students

-Your training, occupations and experience are evaluated by ACE (American Council on Education), which recommends awards of semester hours.
+Your training, occupations and experience are evaluated using ACE (American Council on Education) standards, which recommend awards of semester hours.
 Our degree programs are designed under a quarter hour system, and your credits are converted to this system.
-When you apply for enrollment, your Advisor will prepare a degree program that can maximize your training and experience.
+When you apply for enrollment, your Student Advisor will prepare a degree program that can maximize your training and experience.

 Do I need to be on active duty to have my Army training and experience applied towards transfer credit?